-Day 12: Cajas National Park.
+Day 12: Cajas National Park to Guayaquil.
 A short drive from Cuenca brings us to this beautiful park, which protects temperate forest and scrub, windswept páramo, patches of Polylepis woodland, and pristine highland lakes.
 We’ll start near one of these lakes where we could find Andean Duck, Andean Teal, Yellow-billed Pintail, and Slate-colored Coot.
 Higher up in the grassy paramo we can look for Tawny Antpitta, Many-striped Canastero, Stout-billed Cinclodes, Tit-like Dacnis, and others.
-In the afternoon, we’ll return to Cuenca and catch a short flight to Quito, where we spend the last night.
+In the afternoon, we’ll return to Guayaquil, where we spend the last night.

-Day 13: Departure.
+Day 13: Departure from Guayaquil.
 The tour ends this morning with a transfer to the international airport.

 PACE: This tour focuses on photography, and will be run at a moderate pace.
 If you are looking for a tour that maximizes number of species seen, or you are only a casual photographer, you should consider one of our other Ecuador tours.
 Breakfast times are typically 5:30-6:30am, with an earlier breakfast required on at least one or two days.
 Some days will have several hours of downtime to relax or download photos – this is often in the afternoon when the light may be poor and when it is more likely to rain, or in the middle of the day around lunch.
 On the tour, much of the time will be spent on birds coming to feeders (with the option for some multi-flash hummingbird photography; multiflash gear will be provided).
 The rest of the time will be spent targeting things along roads or trails.
 There are a few long drives on this tour, up to five-six hours in length (Buenaventura to Jorupe, Jorupe to Tapichalaca, Copalinga to Cuenca).